log-Mike/RL-WAPI/readme.md

 - For default installation, press enter for all except the question ending in "config from these settings?", type yes

-# Exit Codes
+# Exit codes for client.sh
-- Bash

-    0 = Successful
+    0 -  Successful

-    1 = API_KEY is not set.
-Please set the API_KEY environment variable

-    2 = Usage: $0 lock/checklock/unlock user/network/network
+    1 - Problem with API Key

+    2 - Bad parameters

-    3 = Not an action
+    3 - Not an action (checklock/lock/unlock)

- - Python

-    4 = No matching user

-    5 = More than one matching user record found
+    4 - Couldn't find given input (network/user)

+    5 - Multiple records found matching given input (network/user)

-    6 = No free networks
+    6 - No free networks available

-    7 = Problem Updating Database

-    8 = No matching network found

-    9 = More than one matching network found, update transaction rollbacked

-    10 = No matching row found

-    11 = More than one record found in db matching the network name

-    12 = Request and action not recognized
+    7 - Problem unlocking, a free network was found but when went to lock, was not free